MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ## Admin roles

-When you add a Microsoft 365 tenant to the tool, the following Admin roles are granted more permissions:
+When you add a Microsoft 365 tenant to the tool, the following Admin roles are granted more permissions.
+To learn more about configuring roles, see https://learn.microsoft.com/en-us/microsoft-365/admin/add-users/assign-admin-roles?view=o365-worldwide#steps-add-an-admin

 | Role                                      | Permissions                                                                                                                                                                                 |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |